WordPress Image Sizes: Understand Default Image Sizes, How to Change Them + Best Plugins

 What Are WordPress Default Images Sizes

 By default, WordPress comes with three pre-packaged image sizes.
 They are:

-Although WordPress already gives you 3 default image sizes if you decide that these choices don’t meet your needs, there are alternatives.
+Although WordPress already gives you 3 default sizes if you decide that these choices don’t meet your needs, there are alternatives to get the best size for website images.
 Maybe, you need smaller thumbnails or wider featured images.
-Therefore, you need to change the default WordPress image sizes.
+Therefore, you need to change the default image size in WordPress.
 To do so, you can follow the steps below:

-So, you have the 3 default image sizes.
-Let’s say you have thumbnail size image for your thumbnail, medium size image for your post’s image, and large size image for your slider.
+So, you have the 3 default sizes.
+Let’s say you have thumbnail size image for your thumbnail, medium size image for your post’s image, and large size image for your featured image.
 But, you realize that you need more default image sizes for your pop up banner and widgets.
 Can you add custom WordPress image sizes?
 Yes, you can.

-Actually, some themes give you additional image size options.
-But, if you can’t find them, let’s add our own custom WordPress image size.
+Actually, some themes give you additional size options.
+But, if you can’t find them, let’s add our own custom image sizes.

 add_theme_support( 'pop-up-banner' );